-Action: Action:
+Action:

-To rec
+∑ To recommend To re eive

-🔄 То ар prove the recommendations
+☐ To app prove the recommendations

-Recomm nendations:
+Recomme endations:

-1. 1.
-Note the progress with staff consultation and restructuring across the CCGs
+1. Note the progress with staff consultation and restructuring across the

+CCGs

-2. Note and discuss the proposed alignment of functions in line with the developing system architecture
+2. Note and discuss the proposed alignment of functions in line with the

+developing system architecture

-3. Note that this is a developing area and will be subject to further iterations as the system develops
+3. Note that this is a developing area and will be subject to further

+iterations as the system develops

 Key implications considered in the report:

 Financial

 Value for Money

-Risk
+Risk · =

 Legal

-Workforce \square The paper sets out the proposed alignment of the commissioning workforce with the
+The paper sets out the proposed alignment of

-developing system architecture

-Citizen engagen nent

-Clinical engager ment

-Equality impact

-Engagement to date:
+the commissioning workforce with the

+developing sy ystem architectur е

-Board Partnership Forum Finance Directors Group Planning Group Workstream Network
+Finance Directors Group Planning Group Workstream Network

-Performance Oversight Group Clinical Reference Group Mid Nottingham- shire ICP Nottingham City ICP South Nottingham- shire ICP
+Mid Nottingham- Nottingham City ICP South Nottingham- shire ICP

-Contribution to delivering the ICS high level ambitions of:

-Health and Well being

-Care and Qualit У

-Finance and Eff iciency
+S high lovel on phitians of

+163 s nigh level an ibitions of:

 Culture

 Is the paper confidential?

-☐ Yes ⊠ No

-Note: Upon request for the release of a paper deemed confidential, under Section 36 of the Freedom of Information Act 2000, parts or all of the paper will be considered for release.
+Yes No Note: Upon request for the release of a paper deemed confidential, under Section 36 of the Freedom of Information Act 2000, parts or all of the paper will be considered for release.

+e IC: Finance Directors Group Mid Nottingham- shire ICP EICS high level and see of a paper deemed of the commissioning workforce developing system architectur